RaptorGandalf/ozark-river-tracker/README.md

 `/api/gauges` - Returns a list of all tracked gauges

 `/api/gauges/:id` - Returns a single gauge

+`/api/gauges/:id/metrics` - Returns metrics for a single gauge

 ## Running a Local Instance